BrenoFariasdaSilva/TextSync/README.md

 - TODO: Use [fly](https://fly.io/) to deploy the application, as an alternative to [Heroku](https://www.heroku.com/)

 #### `Project New Fatures to implement:`
+- TODO: Add a `share` button to the application, so that each user can share their documents with other users.
+- TODO: Add the option to name the documents, so that each user can have multiple documents.
 - TODO: Add read and write permissions for each file.
+- TODO: Add a `login` and `register` page to the application, so that each user can have their own documents.

 ## `Project Description:`
 This is a distributed text editor application, which means that you can edit a text file with your friends, in real time.